Meet the 2026 Friends CHS Scholarship Recipients

 Susan Stark was a volunteer at the Second Hand Prose bookstore, run by the Friends of the Coronado Public Library (Friends), from 2008 until her death in September 2015.
 A Coronado High School graduate, Susan was devoted to her family, was an avid reader, and a world traveler.
 This $2,000 scholarship will be awarded by the Friends to a Coronado High School senior.

-The Jim and Bette Sherman Fine Arts Scholarship - $2,000
+The Jim and Bette Sherman COSA/Fine Arts Scholarship - $2,000

 Jim and Bette Sherman are longtime residents of Coronado.
 Bette, an artist, brought her love of art to local children by funding art lessons for them at the Library (the Second Saturday Art classes).
 A Jim and Bette Sherman Fine Arts Scholarship will be awarded in the amount of $2,000 to a Coronado High School senior with a passion for the fine arts who is a student in COSA.
 For purposes of this scholarship, the term “fine arts” shall mean items of visual beauty and shall specifically exclude film, video, and digital media.